ingun37/answers-db/books/Neural Networks and Deep Learning/1. Using neural nets to recognize handwritten digits/Sigmoid neurons/Sigmoid neurons simulating perceptrons, part II/a.md

 \end{aligned}
 ```

-which is exactly same as perceptron.
+which is exactly the definition of perceptron.

 If $`w \cdot x + b = 0`$ then